America On Stage Judge Training

 In our lower levels, you judge a team against a score.

-Pro Clog and
+Pro Clog Scoring

 Highest Levels scores against the competitors in their age division